-Today, I want to share a tip for quickly weeding out errors in sitemap XML files.
-This post will teach your a few new tricks with my favourite crawl tool, Screamingfrog and (hopefully) save you some time in your own SEO audits.
+Today, I want to share some tips for quickly weeding out errors in sitemap XML files.
+This post will teach you a few new tricks with the search industry’s favourite crawler, Screamingfrog, a tool that makes for a fantastic XML sitemap checker.
+I hope this tutorial saves you some time in your own SEO audits.

 How to check your XML Sitemap for errors with Screaming Frog

 - Grab the URL of your sitemap.xml file